ripley57/CW_Tools/tools/java/spock/demo12/README.md

 each individual test method.

 "@Shared" annotation:
+The "@Shared" annotation marks long-lived objects that span all test methods.
-You can indicate to Spock which objects you want to survive across all test methods by using the "@Shared" annotation.
-You can use this to ensure that an object is only created once, usually inside method "def setupSpec()".
+You can use this to ensure that an object is only created once, usually inside the "def setupSpec()" method.
 For example:
 	class SharedSpec extends spock.lang.Specification{
 		@Shared